Epilogue : Growing Up

 It had grown quite dark.
 The dimly lit balcony ran across till the end of the building on either side, with doors punctuating the continuity of the adjacent wall at intervals.
 No one was seen in the balcony, but from behind some of these doors came out cacophonous hullaballoos signifying the wildest of celebrations.
 I did not realize which floor I was in, probably third or fourth, but remembered that when I had entered the building I was escorted straightaway to room no 212 which was in the first floor just beside the staircase.
 So I had to get down a couple of stairs to reach what would be a safer place to take shelter; and where supposedly lay my jeans, my t-shirt, my shoes, my suitcase and my bedding – all scattered over the floor and on the iron cot which was to be my resting place for the next few years.

-“আরে পালাচ্ছিস কোথায়, আয় আয় এদিকে আয় -”, that nth son of Archimedes almost dragged me and pushed me from behind into the same room from which he just came out.
+“আরে পালাচ্ছিস কোথায়, আয় আয় এদিকে আয় -”, he almost dragged me and pushed me from behind into the same room from which he just came out.
 I was momentarily blank and completely baffled to find at least twenty or so people inside.
 The air was heavy with smoke, the dim light appearing even dimmer due to the haze, the noise deafening.
 In the middle were some more creatures like me standing in a huddle.

 No one quite noticed me at the beginning, though.
 After the initial shock subsided, I could look around to get a more complete feel of the situation.
 Some real fun was going on in the room, it seemed.
 The source of the mirth and laughter was right at the center.
-My chaddi buddy Raja (Civil, who later on cracked Roorkie and thus moved out and apart) was into a demo of weight-lifting.
-Both of us were from the same locality, same school and had entered H-16 together earlier that afternoon.
+An unfortunate soul, stout and stocky, was demonstrating his weight-lifting skills but with a match-stick.

-Now Raja in those days used to be a healthy 82 kilos.
-Understandably he was destined for something like weight-lifting.
-So there he was, all of himself fitted tightly into a red P3 jangia, squatting on the floor, his face distorted with the utmost efforts and strain, lips tightened up and all muscles flexed.
-Slowly he picked it up and raised it above his head, and in the process raised himself up slowly, with trembling feet, till he stood firm and hands held up, success and sweat draining out from his exhausted face and body.
+So there he was, all of himself fitted tightly into a red P3 jangia, squatting on the floor.
+Slowly he picked up the match-stick just like a seasoned lifter, his face distorted with the utmost efforts and strain, lips tightened up and all muscles flexed, and raised it above his head, and in the process raised himself up slowly, with trembling feet, till he stood firm and hands held up, success and sweat draining out from his exhausted face and body.

 This superlative performance had resulted in a condition of chaos across the room.
 Most of the guys were tumbling over each other, guffawing.
-Some of the creatures in undies were also trying desperately to hide faint glimpses of smile.
-One inquisitive guy was touching and trying to feel the muscles as Raja stood still in the same pose.
+Some of the poor ssouls like me were also trying desperately to hide faint glimpses of smile.
+One inquisitive guy was touching and trying to feel the muscles as our lifter stood still in the same pose.